cfpb/design-system/docs/pages/banner-notification.md

 ---
-title: Banner (notification)
 layout: variation
 section: components
 status: Released
 description: Banner notifications communicate high-priority information about the state or status of page content.
 Banner notifications inform users of important information that is not specific to an immediate task.
+They are positioned at the top of the page content area, and span the full width.
 variation_groups:
   - variations:
       - variation_code_snippet: >-